Quickly exit this site by pressing the Escape key Leave this site

 Support is available throughout the whole process.

 If we can identify and find the suspect, we may arrest them.
-We’ll base the decision on what you want, but also on what we think is best for the public.
+We'll take into account what you want, the details of the case and what we think is best for the public.

 If we have arrested a suspect, we might keep them in prison during an investigation.
 Or we might release them while we investigate further.